canonical/landscape-charm/terraform/product/README.md

 # Landscape Terraform Product Modules

-> [!CAUTION]
-> This repository is **archived** and has been migrated to the [Landscape Server charm repository](https://github.com/canonical/landscape-charm).
-Further changes and releases will not be synced here.

 This directory contains [Terraform][Terraform] product modules to deploy Landscape, including the [Landscape Server charm][Charm] and other required applications.

 The modules use the [Terraform provider for Juju][Terraform Juju provider] to model the deployment onto any machine environment managed by [Juju][Juju].